List of World War II puppet states: Government of National Unity (Hungary) – October 16, 1944 to May 7, 1945

-Beginning in the fall of 1943, Hitler become increasingly fearful that Romania or Hungary would try to collaborate with the Allies as Italy had, and saw Hungary's aloofness as a key sign of impending collaboration.
+Beginning in the fall of 1943, Hitler became increasingly fearful that Romania or Hungary would try to collaborate with the Allies as Italy had, and saw Hungary's aloofness as a key sign of impending collaboration.
 Hitler devised a plan, Operation Margarethe then Operation Margarethe II, aiming to occupy Romania at the same time.
 This was later dropped because the German Operations Staff believed they did not have enough men to engage both countries at once.
 On 18 March 1944, Hungary's Regent Miklós Horthy met with Hitler as German troops silently crossed the Hungarian border.
 During his meeting with Hitler, Horthy was informed of invasion and forced to accept changes to replace Prime Minister Miklós Kállay, known to have been talking with the West, with Döme Sztójay.
 On 20 August the Soviet Union began the Jassy–Kishinev Offensive, and the Romanian Army switched sides.
-On 23 August, Romania the Soviet Union to fight Nazi Germany, their ally at the beginning of the operation.
+On 23 August, Romania allied with the Soviet Union to fight Nazi Germany, their ally at the beginning of the operation.

 Now Hungary had to defend its borders against both the Soviet Union and Romania.
 The Romanians also had incentive to invade Hungary, an old territorial dispute.
 On 24 September, the situation in Hungary was so dire that Horthy hand-wrote a letter to Stalin pleading for peace, going so far as to claim he had been misinformed about the Bombing of Kassa, an event used to bring Hungary to war against the Soviet Union.
 Hungary had announced the jumping out of the war on 15 October, but German leaders discovered the plan and seized Hungary the same day.
 Ferenc Szálasi and his party, the fascist Arrow Cross Party, were placed in control of the government, and members of his party took over many government posts.
 The Government of National Unity was officially set up two days later.
-It remainef under Germany's control until the end of World War II, when it was invaded by the Allies, on 7 March 1945.
+It remained under Germany's control until the end of World War II, when it was invaded by the Allies, on 7 March 1945.